KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

 device_selector_ as a base class.

 =====================  ===
-default_selector       Selects device according to implementation-defined heuristic or :term:`host device` if no device can be found. gpu_selector           Select a GPU accelerator_selector   Select an accelerator cpu_selector           Select a CPU device
+default_selector       Selects device according to implementation-defined heuristic or host device if no device can be found. gpu_selector           Select a GPU accelerator_selector   Select an accelerator cpu_selector           Select a CPU device